 The county cannot require you to identify yourself or ask you to explain why you are requesting data.
-While the online data request portal allows you to submit an anonymous request, the county will not be able to contact you directly if there are questions regarding the request.

 For all requests containing private data, submit a signed consent form.
 If you do not have one, you may download the county's Consent for Release of Information form (PDF).
 Complete, sign and submit it along with your data request.

 To make a request without using the data request portal, visit Submit a data request without using the data request portal.

 Requests for Human Services and Public Health data to conduct research

 Researchers must get approval to use, obtain, or access Human Services and Public Health Department data before conducting these types of research studies.
 Learn more about HSPH data requests.

 Kristi Lahti-Johnson, responsible authority and data practices compliance official